* DRAFT *

 Microcode

-Grant and Greenberg had hoped to use the APL microcode from Zaks' investigation.
-My initial assignment was to get it running, but I had problems understanding the code from its source and limited documents.
-I proposed to Grant and Greenberg to do a new design based on static rather than dynamic name localization, which would allow parsing at compile time rather than runtime.
+The original plan was to use the APL microcode from Zaks' investigation.
+My initial assignment was to get it running, but I had problems understanding the design from its source code and limited documentation.
+I proposed to do a new design based on static rather than dynamic name localization, which would allow parsing at compile time rather than runtime.
 There would be a virtual machine with a set of instructions for a subset of a dialect of APL.
-There were a few others changes from standard APL:
+There were a few other changes from standard APL:

-I left the project after delivering the APL processor, but I learned that when my microcode was installed in the hardware read-only memory (which involved manually peeling little foil squares off printed circuit boards), it worked the first time.
+I left the project after delivering the APL microcode, but I learned that when the microcode was installed in the hardware read-only memory (which involved manually peeling little foil squares from printed circuit boards), it worked the first time.
 See Appendix 3 for four changes that were made later.

-In source code such as [Xx1974a] and [Xx1974b], the two machines were often referred to as the AIPU and SIPU (IPU = Instruction Processing Unit).
-I believe Grant designed and implemented the SIPU.
+In source code such as [Xx1974a] and [Xx1974b], the two machines were usually referred to as the AIPU and SIPU (IPU = Instruction Processing Unit).
+Grant designed and implemented the SIPU.

 APL processes communicated by sending messages to mailboxes, and multiple processes could queue up to wait for messages on a single mailbox.[GeeEtAl1974]).
-APL processes had no microcode support; multiplexing of the APL processor was performed by APL Runtime Services.
+APL processes had no microcode support; multiplexing of the APL processor was performed by APL Runtime Services running on the SIPU, which could perform start and stop commands and access data structures in the shared memory.

 APL Runtime Services

-Sheldon Linker wrote runtime library routines to achieve "full APL" based on the subset directly executed by the APL processor.
-He also assisted in writing experiment programs and helped run experiments.[Li2024]
+Wiley Greiner wrote math functions for the APL library.[Grei2024] Sheldon Linker wrote runtime library routines to achieve "full APL" based on the subset directly executed by the APL processor.
+He also worked on the graphics package, assisted in writing experiment programs, and helped run experiments.[Li2024]

 Language Services